gabriele16/ollamasearch/README.md

 # ollamasearch
 Ollama-based agent to search the web locally using SearXNG and Crawl4AI

-If you want to run your own LLM locally on your Jetson Orin Nano Super, this repo provides the instructions you need and more.
+If you want to run your own LLM locally on your Jetson Orin Nano Super, this repo enables you to do it.
+Here's how you set it up.

 ## Instructions